pymmcore-plus/pymmcore-widgets/docs/index.md

 ![PropertyBrowser](./images/property_browser.png)

-A more detailed description on how to use the Widgets is explained in the [Getting Started](getting_started.md) section.
+A more detailed description on how to use the [pymmcore-widgets](https://pypi.org/project/pymmcore-widgets/) package is explained in the [Getting Started](getting_started.md) section.

 For a pre-made user interface, see [napari-micromanager](https://pypi.org/project/napari-micromanager/) ([github](https://github.com/pymmcore-plus/napari-micromanager)).

 ## Widgets List